Whatever stage you are at with your saxophone playing, it is often frustrating trying to get to the next level – especially when practicing.

 Whether you’ve just picked up the saxophone recently or have been playing for a while, there are some solutions that I’d like to share with you that work for every saxophone player.

-In this article I’m going to give you a general overview of what you should be doing daily to get better on the saxophone.
+I’m going to give you a general overview of what you should be doing daily.
 This is basically what every serious saxophone player does more or less.
-The details can vary greatly from one player to the next based on skill level, musical goals and more, but the overall process is the same for all of us.
+The details can vary greatly from one player to the next.
+Whether it’s based on skill level or musical goals, but the overall process is the same for all of us.

 Can I Learn to Play Saxophone from YouTube?